percona/pbm-docs/docs/usage/restore.md

     $ pbm restore <backup_name> --ns <database.*> --with-users-and-roles
     ```

+    ### Restore a collection under a different name

+    You can restore a specific collection under a different name alongside the current collection.
+This is useful when you troubleshoot database issues and need to compare the data in both collections to identify the root of the issue.

+    Note that in version 2.8.0 you can restore a single collection and this collection must be unsharded.

+    To restore a collection, pass the collection name from the backup for the `--ns-from` flag and the new name for the `--ns-to` flag:

+    ```{.bash data-prompt="$"}
+    $ pbm restore <backup_name> --ns-from <database.collection> --ns-to <database.collection_new>
+    ```

+    The new collection has the same data and indexes as the source collection.
+You must provide a unique name for the collection you restore, otherwise the restore fails.

 === ":simple-databricks: Incremental"

     Restore flow from an incremental backup is the same as the restore from a full physical backup: specify the backup name for the `pbm restore` command: